 Guinea pigs don’t often overeat, and if they do, it is not life-threatening.
 However, responsible piggy parents should set a strict limit on how much fruit their pets can eat.

-Making peach a guinea pig’s staple or leading food is a NO, as you do not want your pet to develop stomach flu or pack on weight.
+Do not makes peaches a guinea pig’s staple or leading food, as you do not want your pet to develop stomach flu or pack on weight.

 How you introduce your pig to peaches depends on the pet’s activity levels, dietary needs, and underlying medical conditions.
 Avoid peach fruits if your guinea pig is on the chubbier side.